peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  result.
 The mantissa (significand) is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
-For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
+For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.

 * <code>ctx</code> - An arithmetic context to control precision and rounding of the result.
 If <code>HasFlags</code> of the context is true, will also store